C4ptainCrunch/thesis/source/index.rst

-While the curve in :numref:`Figure %s <fig:uct-tuning-c-15>` is not as smooth as in the first experiment, the result of the matches against :math:`c = 1.5` seem to show the same curve with a maximum at :math:`c = \sqrt(2) / 2`.
+While the curve in :numref:`fig:uct-tuning-c-15` is not as smooth as in the first experiment, the result of the matches against :math:`c = 1.5` seem to show the same curve with a maximum at :math:`c = \sqrt(2) / 2`.